Bayesian Sparse Gaussian Mixture Model in High Dimensions

-Scenario II is designed to evaluate the proposed Bayesian method when small clusters exist.
 Figure \ref{fig:small_cluster_true_k}(a) shows the true clustering assignments in one randomly selected replicate, in which the small cluster (in red color) only contains four data points.
-Our Bayesian method successfully discovers the small cluster and yields the estimated number of clusters $K=3$ in 96 out of 100 replicates, resulting in an average adjusted Rand index of 0.99.
-Figure \ref{fig:small_cluster_true_k}(b) shows the estimated clustering memberships under the proposed Bayesian method in the same simulation replicate, exactly matching the simulation truth.
+Our Bayesian method successfully discovers the small cluster and yields the estimated number of clusters $K=3$ in 96 out of 100 simulation replicates, resulting in an average ARI of 0.99.
+Figure \ref{fig:small_cluster_true_k}(b) shows the estimated clustering memberships under the proposed Bayesian method in the same simulation replicate, exactly matching the truth shown in Figure \ref{fig:small_cluster_true_k}(a).
 In contrast, all four competitors are not able to identify the small cluster and report the estimated number of clusters $K=2$ in all 100 simulation replicates.
-We further investigate the performance of the four competitors when we pre-specify the number of clusters to be the truth $K=3$, and plot them in Figure \ref{fig:small_cluster_true_k}(c) - (f).
-We can see that SKM, PCA-KM, and MClust incline to return clusters with relatively balance sizes, leading to inaccurate clustering assignments with the average adjusted Rand indices being 0.76, 0.84, and 0.79, respectively, across 100 Monte Carlo replicates.
-CHIME only returns two non-empty clusters even though we set the number of clusters to be 3, as shown in Figure \ref{fig:small_cluster_true_k}(f).
+We further examine the performance of the four competitors when we pre-specify the number of clusters to be the truth $K=3$.
+Figure \ref{fig:small_cluster_true_k}(c) - (f) plot the estimated clustering memberships obtained from the four competitors.
+We can see that SKM, PCA-KM, and MClust incline to return clusters with relatively balance sizes, leading to inaccurate clustering assignments with the average ARIs being 0.76, 0.84, and 0.79, respectively, across 100 simulation replicates.
+CHIME only returns two clusters even though we set the number of clusters to be 3, as shown in Figure \ref{fig:small_cluster_true_k}(f).

-Scenario III is more challenging due to the model mis-specification.
-Nonetheless the proposed Bayesian method maintains its good performance and outperforms all four competitors by more accurately estimating the number of clusters and obtaining higher clustering accuracy.
-More numerical results of scenarios I-III are provided in Supplementary Section \ref{sec:add_result_simu}.